 To learn directly from youth, Queer Gen Z restorative justice practitioners facilitated six community peace-building circles with almost 40 LGBTQ+ youth from urban and rural areas in Minnesota.
 In circle, youth talked about school, prison, police, justice, accountability, and social change.
 Youth spoke with courage and conviction.
-To ensure their voices, values, and visions were uplifted, the Envisioning Queer Justice Collaborative emerged.
-Dedicated volunteers created art, curated articles, facilitated workshops, analyzed transcripts of the peacebuilding circles, and created a podcast rooted in what youth thought was important for Queer justice to be actualized.
+However, the 2020 Covid-19 pandemic disrupted almost all of the Collaborative's initial plans as members of the team left Minnesota, and programming had to occur virtually.
+To ensure their voices, values, and visions were uplifted, the Envisioning Queer Justice Collaborative emerged as an online resouce hub.
+Dedicated volunteers created art, curated articles, facilitated virtual workshops, analyzed transcripts of the peacebuilding circles, and created a podcast featuring Queer voices.

 "The fact that we are here and that I speak not these words is an attempt to break that silence and bridge some of those differences between us, for it is not difference which immobilizes us, but silence.
 And there are so many silences to be broken.."

 What is this?